 ASSETS OF THE TRUST.
-The trust is expected to hold shares (the "RIC Shares") in funds qualifying as regulated investment companies ("RICs") that are treated as interests in regulated investment companies for federal income tax purposes.
-It is possible that the trust will also hold other assets, including assets that are treated differently for federal income tax purposes from those described above, in which case you will have federal income tax consequences different from or in addition to those described in this section.
-All of the assets held by the trust constitute the "Trust Assets."
-Neither the sponsor nor its counsel have analyzed the proper federal income tax treatment of the Trust Assets and thus neither the sponsor nor its counsel have reached a conclusion regarding the federal income tax treatment of the Trust Assets.
+Your trust is expected to hold shares (the "RIC Shares") in funds qualifying as regulated investment companies ("RICs") that are treated as interests in regulated investment companies for federal income tax purposes.

+It is possible that your trust will also hold other assets, including assets that are treated differently for federal income tax purposes from those described above, in which case you will have federal income tax consequences different from or in addition to those described in this section.
+All of the assets held by your trust constitute the "Trust"

+Assets."
+Neither our counsel nor we have analyzed the proper federal income tax treatment of the Trust Assets and thus neither our counsel nor we have reached a conclusion regarding the federal income tax treatment of the Trust Assets.